DICyclee/DICyclee/README.md

-**I'm currently a graduate student in the Department of Computer Science and Information Engineering at National Cheng Kung University, majoring in Digital IC Design and Cryptography.**
+**I'm currently a graduate student in the Department of Computer Science and Information Engineering at National Cheng Kung University, majoring in Digital IC Design and Post-Quantum Cryptography.**
 # About me
 - E-Mail：
 &emsp;p76124231@gs.ncku.edu.tw